 These factors could make it difficult for you to compare the datasets, validate them, and collate them into one larger data set.

-Customizing your workflow with 1Integrate
+Customising your workflow with 1Integrate

 1Integrate can now ignore attribute metadata differences (such as field length and precision) when opening data or a schema.